DantasticWebSolutions/weekly-planner/README.md

 - [x] Add Recipe to Weekly Planner
 - [ ] Macronutrients Counter
 - [ ] Display Recipes based on the remaining macronutrients needed to complete goals
-- [ ] Allow Users to create their own Recipes (visible only to them)
+- [ ] Allow Users to create their own Recipes (visible only to the user who created it)
 - [ ] Multi-language Support
     - [x] English
     - [ ] Italian